-The fair value of the unlisted available-for-sale investments, which are classified as Level 3 financial assets, has been estimated using valuation techniques based on assumptions, which are outlined in note 2, that are not supported by observable market prices or rates.
+The fair value of the unlisted available-for-sale investments has been estimated using valuation techniques based on assumptions, which are outlined in Note 2, that are not supported by observable market prices or rates.
 Management believes the estimated fair value resulting from the valuation techniques and recorded in the balance sheet and the related impairment charge recorded in the profit and loss account are reasonable and the most appropriate at the balance sheet date.